Ashraful2880/Ashraful2880/README.md

-# Hi there 👋, I'm Ashraful Islam
+### Hi there 👋, I'm Ashraful Islam
-## Passionate MERN-Stack Developer
+#### Passionate MERN-Stack Developer
 ![Passionate MERN-Stack Developer](https://res.cloudinary.com/ashraful-islam/image/upload/v1649623442/Social%20Images/MERN-Stack-github-Bannar-Ashraful-Islam_h5ispu.png)

-I am a courteous, enthusiastic, technology lover, And love programming with JavaScript.
+I am a courteous, enthusiastic and technology lover, And love programming with JavaScript.
 My core skill is based on JavaScript and I love to do most things using JavaScript.
 I love to make the web more open to the world.
 Now I am working with React JS.

-### **Skills: HTML - CSS - JavaScript - TypeScript - Node JS - Express JS - Mongo DB - My SQL - React JS - Bootstrap - Tailwind CSS - Material UI - Ant Design**
+Skills: HTML - CSS - JavaScript - TypeScript - Node JS - Express JS - Mongo DB - My SQL - React JS - Bootstrap - Tailwind CSS - Material UI - Ant Design

 - 👯 I’m looking to collaborate on GitHub
-- 💬 Ask me about **JavaScript & React JS**
+- 💬 Ask me about JavaScript & React JS
 - 📫 How to reach me: contact.ashraful1@gmail.com
 - ⚡ Fun fact: I love to visit and explore the world